nautobot/pynautobot/docs/user/basic/examples.md

-# Accessing Nautobot Apps
+# Examples with Nautobot

-Nautobot allows for the expansion of the core application with the support of additional applications to be installed on top of Nautobot.
+This page provides various examples for how to leverage pynautobot.
+Including how to access applications to be installed on top of Nautobot.
 To that, the SDK should support this capability.
 A couple of examples include accessing job results or the applications.

 === "Accessing Job Results"